lightningames/nostrkit/README.md

 # NostrKit README

 This Project is a Template Build.
-The end goal: to be able to make this repo a template let people clone it for their own version.
+The end goal: to be able to make this repo a template and let people clone it for their own version.
+Right now, its not a template, but it should be easily convertible in the settings when finished.

 Frameworks: Svelte and Node.js